TN 22 (06-24)

 EXAMPLE 1:

-Ann works part-time in her mother’s flower shop.
-She works 15 hours a week and earns $8.00 an hour, the amount usually paid for this type of work in her community.
-Her monthly earnings total $519.60.
-In this example, Ann’s low earnings can readily be explained by the fact that she works only 15 hours a week.
-There is no evidence to suggest that her work could be the same in quality and quantity as that done by unimpaired people as their means of livelihood; and, since all workers in her community earn $8.00 an hour working at a flower shop, there is nothing to suggest that her work should be valued any higher.
+Ann works part-time in their parent's flower shop.
+They work 15 hours a week and earns $8.00 an hour, the amount usually paid for this type of work in their community.
+Their monthly earnings total $519.60.
+In this example, Ann’s low earnings can readily be explained by the fact that they work only 15 hours a week.
+There is no evidence to suggest that their work could be the same in quality and quantity as that done by unimpaired people as their means of livelihood; and, since all workers in their community earn $8.00 an hour working at a flower shop, there is nothing to suggest that their work should be valued any higher.
 Therefore, this work can be found to be not SGA without any further development under the comparability and worth of work tests.
 The file should include a statement from the adjudicator that reflects why development under the 2 tests was not undertaken.

 EXAMPLE 2:

 Bill has been receiving title II disability benefits since November 2004.
-In January of 2007, Bill reports he has been working full-time as a desk clerk in a local motel that is owned by his family since December of 2004.
+In January of 2007, Bill reports they have been working full-time as a desk clerk in a local motel that is owned by their family since December of 2004.
 Bill is paid $500 a month.
-Bill completed his TWP in August of 2005 and the adjudicator needs to determine if SGA level work activity was performed after August of 2005.
-Bill's low earnings are not adequately explained because Bill's earnings do not appear to be consistent with the full-time work he is doing, development under the comparability and worth of work tests may be required.
+Bill completed their TWP in August of 2005 and the adjudicator needs to determine if SGA level work activity was performed after August of 2005.
+Bill's low earnings are not adequately explained because Bill's earnings do not appear to be consistent with the full-time work they are doing, development under the comparability and worth of work tests may be required.
 Since Bill has not received cash benefits for 24 months in September of 2005, the adjudicator can apply the comparability and worth of work tests to determine if SGA has been performed.

 4. SGA decision should be based only on work performed

-When an individual does not have substantial earnings because he or she is not performing the full responsibilities of the job, such as working at a slower rate or working fewer hours (part-time) than unimpaired persons, do not conclude in a work-issue-only determination that the individual could increase a limited work effort to a level of SGA.
+When an individual does not have substantial earnings because they are not performing the full responsibilities of the job, such as working at a slower rate or working fewer hours (part-time) than unimpaired persons, do not conclude in a work-issue-only determination that the individual could increase a limited work effort to a level of SGA.
 Such a decision concerns the capability to engage in SGA and requires consideration of medical and vocational factors.
 The SGA determination should be based only on work activity actually performed.

 D. Policy - exemption of work activity as a basis for SGA cessation determination